Lamba237/printf/README.md

-This is a custom printf function written by Simon Tanyi and Dinah wanjiru
+This is a custom printf function written by Simon Tanyi and Dinah Njoroge
 Contributor: [Dinar wanjiru](https://github.com/Dinarwanjiru)